National Parks and Other Protected Areas

 Protected Areas

-There are more than 120 protected areas in Iceland.
+There are more than 130 protected areas in Iceland.
 These areas vary from being large terrains to smaller and more specific sites.
-Those not under the auspices of the National Parks fall under the Environment Agency.
+These areas, with the exception of Thingvellir National Parks fall under the auspices of the Nature Conservation Agency of Iceland.